bluejay9676/bluejay9676.github.io/about.md

 Currently at Facebook developing end-to-end encrypted messaging.

-In my free time, I build stuff that grasps my interest.
+In my free time, I build whatever grasps my interest.
 Refer to projects section in the main page.